selabs-ur1/doodle/Readme.PR.md

 Software bots are simple or complex computer programs designed to do specific actions, such as automating repetitive tasks or simulating human users, among others.

 In this pull request we had the opportunity to manipulate different bots.
 In a first part we will show you how to use dependabot.
 Dependabot is a bot integrated in github, in charge of managing the updates of the project dependencies.
 <br>Then in a second part we will show you how to create a bot.
-This new bot will automatically merge the pull request if 2 reviewers validate the pull request.
+This new bot will automatically merge the pull request if 2 reviewers approve the pull request.

 ## Dependabot and Continious Integration (C.I)
 ### Dependabot